caiormt/stock-price-prediction/README.md

 ## Description

-This project aims to predict future stock values using Sequence Alignment, translating historic values from [Ibovespa][b3-history] (or from other markets) into an known alphabet.
+This project aims to predict future stock values using Sequence Alignment, translating historic values from markets into a known alphabet.

+Current markets implemented:
+- [Ibovespa][b3-history]

 ## Setup